gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 *Two years later…*

-Maddy was trying to sketch the willow tree in the village square when Gumption showed up with a couple of books under his arm.
+Maddy was trying to sketch the willow tree in the town square when Gumption showed up with a couple of books under his arm.
 She hadn't exactly snuck out of the house, but she hadn't told her mama she was leaving either.